TALAVIYAJAY/chatslack/README.md

 📌 **[Live Demo on Render](https://chat-slack-live.onrender.com/)**

 ## **Add Jay_Talaviya's Droid to a Slack channel**
-/invite @Jay_Talaviya's Droid
-@Jay_Talaviya's What is machine learning?
+To add the bot to your Slack channel, type the following command: /invite @Jay_Talaviya's Droid Setup Example Question to Ask the Droid: @Jay_Talaviya's Droid explain Law of Thermodynamics

 ## **How It Works**
 1. The bot **retrieves the last 5 messages** in the conversation (including bot responses).